-(i) income from open positions relating to the operations of the exchange of \$11 million, (ii) merger and strategic initiatives costs of \$4 million related to recent acquisitions and other strategic initiatives, net of gain on acquisition of NOS Clearing, (iii) loss on divestiture of business of \$14 million related to the sale of IDCG, (iv) asset impairment charges of \$40 million related to certain acquired intangible assets totaling \$28 million as well as an other-than-temporary impairment charge related to our equity method interest in EMCF of \$12 million, (v) restructuring charges of \$44 million related to workforce reductions of \$23 million, facilities-related charges of \$10 million, asset impairment charges of \$9 million and \$2 million of other charges, (vi) special legal expense of \$7 million, (vii) adjustment to the income tax provision of \$32 million to reflect these non-GAAP adjustments, and (viii) significant tax adjustments, net of \$14 million due to the impact to deferred tax assets and deferred tax liabilities resulting from changes in tax rates in various jurisdictions within the U.S. and outside the U.S., adjustments related to our 2005-2011 tax return liabilities which resulted in an increase to the tax provision, partially offset by a permanent tax benefit associated with certain taxable foreign exchange revaluation losses which are not reflected in pre-tax earnings.
+(i) merger and strategic initiatives costs of \$4 million related to recent acquisitions and other strategic initiatives, net of gain on acquisition of NOS Clearing, (ii) asset impairment charges of \$40 million related to certain acquired intangible assets totaling \$28 million as well as an other-than-temporary impairment charge of \$12 million related to our equity method interest in EMCF, (iii) special legal expense of \$7 million, (iv) restructuring charges of \$44 million related to workforce reductions of \$23 million, facilities-related charges of \$10 million, asset impairment charges of \$9 million and \$2 million of other charges, (v) income from open positions relating to the operations of the exchange of \$11 million, (vi) loss on divestiture of business of \$14 million related to the sale of IDCG, (vii) adjustment to the income tax provision of \$32 million to reflect these non-GAAP adjustments, and (viii) significant tax adjustments, net of \$14 million due to the impact to deferred tax assets and deferred tax liabilities resulting from changes in tax rates in various jurisdictions within the U.S. and outside the U.S., adjustments related to our 2005-2011 tax return liabilities which resulted in an increase to the tax provision, partially offset by a permanent tax benefit associated with certain taxable foreign exchange revaluation losses which are not reflected in pre-tax earnings.